programmeruser2/gOS/README.md

 # gOS
-A operating system made with the GRUB shell.
+An operating system made with the GRUB shell.
 This project uses the GRUB bootloader which can be found and downloaded from https://www.gnu.org/software/grub/grub-download.html.
 # Installation
 An ISO disk image is available from the releases tab.